CasparWaara/assistant/README.md

  * npm start

 Example questions:
 <> notes example parameter.
-Subtitute with your own.
+Substitute with your own.
 ```
 * Weather information:
     - what's the weather in <oulu, finland>